 11. New York’s Empire State Building was designed for docking blimps

 The architects who designed one of the most iconic buildings in the world actually envisioned blimps would anchor to the spire and passengers could descend via gangplank to the 102nd floor.
-Then the Hindenburg exploded, and blimps were relegated to providing aerial coverage of football games.
+Then the Hindenburg exploded—because, let's face it, flying humans around in oversized balloons filled with explosively flammable gas was never going to be a good idea—and instead, blimps were relegated to providing aerial coverage of football games.

 12. North Carolina was the site of the nation’s most impressive disappearing act

-In 1587, a group of English founded a colony at Roanoke Island off the North Carolina coast.
-Three years later, their countrymen came for a visit only to find the settlement had completely vanished.
+In 1587, a group of English folks settled and established a colony at Roanoke Island off the coast of North Carolina.
+Three years later, their countrymen arrived to visit, only to find the settlement had completely vanished.
 The cabins were gone, the livestock disappeared, and the only thing that remained was the word “Croaton” carved on a post and “Cro” carved on a tree.
 The “Lost Colony” was never found.
+Spooky 👻

 13. Rhode Island—World Series champs!